 The Butterfly House – A One Bedroom Casita on a Budget

-We became friends with Marilyn when she came down for a Surf with Amigas retreat a couple years ago and Kim agreed to design and build a small simple 1 bedroom casita on Marilyn’s sea view lot at Seascape Terrace. … Continue reading
+We became friends with Marilyn when she came down for a Surf with Amigas retreat a couple years ago and Kim agreed to design and build a small simple 1 bedroom casita on Marilyn's sea view lot at Seascape Terrace.
+After many iterations of design and trying to fit it to a tight budget, we …

 Jacek and Ivona’s House by Hipehabitat